 Random Acts of Kindness: For Public Servants

-Public servants are those who often go unrecognized in our communities—and it’s high time that changed in yours, don’t you think?
-These mail carriers, firefighters, police officers, sanitation workers and more are the ones who help us to live as comfortably and safely as we do.
-From making baked goods to distribute around the holidays, to ensuring you’re doing your civic duty and acknowledging the hard work that these people do every day, you’re teaching your child that these jobs matter.
-That they are vital to the way we function as a society, and that you’re grateful for them.
+Public servants are those who often go unrecognized in our communities—and it’s high time that changed.
+These mail carriers, firefighters, police officers, sanitation workers, and more are the ones who help us to live as comfortably and safely as we do.
+Making baked goods to distribute around the holidays to ensure you’re doing your civic duty and acknowledging the hard work these people do every day teaches your child that these jobs matter.
+That they are vital to the way we function as a society and that you’re grateful for them.

 - Leave bottles of water or sports drinks out for the delivery driver.